 For me the experience of observing the local Vietnamese respect their leader was reason enough to go see this site.
 It was quite the cultural experience.

 No cameras allowed.
-You must wear clothing covering your shoulder and knees – no exceptions.
+You must wear clothing covering your shoulders and knees – no exceptions.
+And check opening hours!